adam900710/btrfs_talk/raid56.md

 But Q is more complex, for the details of such black magic, just go check the wikipedia page: [https://en.wikipedia.org/wiki/Standard_RAID_levels]

+RAID6 has a more complex recovery schema, but TLDR is, RAID6 can tolerate 2 missing devices.

-# RAID56 in generic (the dark side)
+# RAID56 in generic (the bad)

 It sounds pretty simple so far, then what can go wrong?

-- Data synchronization
+- Multi-device Data synchronization

   One can not expect data and parity stripes can always reach disk at the same time.
 What if only parity is updated then a power loss happened?